Practices >> Practice Support

 • Visa application, if required.

-• Medicare provider number application. **NB, consult with your local Rural Workforce Agency if the doctor requires the PFP.
+• Medicare provider number application.
+Consult with Rural Health West if the doctor requires the PFP.

 • On arrival, orientation to Australian general practice.